AnalogJ/scrutiny/docs/TROUBLESHOOTING_REVERSE_PROXY.md

 ## Traefik

-Example of a `docker-compose.yml` file, with labels to enable Traefik reverse proxy and basic auth
+Assuming, that you have Traefik up and running with [AutoDiscovery Using Traefik For Docker ](https://doc.traefik.io/traefik/providers/docker/), here is an example of a `docker-compose.yml` file, with labels to enable Traefik reverse proxy and basic auth
 ```yaml
 version: '3.5'
 services: